Lung Cancer Screening.

 - The primary study, which drives the general support in favor of lung cancer screening from most societies and task forces, is the National Lung Screening Trial (NLST)

 - The NLST was a randomized trial comparing annual screening low-dose CT (LDCT) vs CXR for 3-years in >53,000 patients in the US.
-The study targeted “high-risk” patients with inclusion criteria being: i) men and women 55-74 years of age ii) history of at least 30 pack-years smoking (current or those who quit within 15 years of enrollment)
+The study targeted “high-risk” patients with inclusion criteria being: i) men and women 55-74 years of age ii) history of at least 30 pack-years smoking (current or those who quit within 15 years of enrollment).
+The study had the following key findings:

 - A positive finding was that of a non-calcified nodule >4mm.
 39% of LDCT screened patients had at least one positive scan